-If your baby is having infant milk formula with or without any breast milk, it will need to be changed to a hypoallergenic infant formula.
-Your Dietitian will give advice on the best one for your baby.
+If your baby is having infant milk formula with or without any breast milk, this will need to be replaced with a hypoallergenic infant formula.
+Your Dietitian will give advice on the best formula for your baby.
 These are available on prescription from your GP and there are two main types: